 The Woodard Corporation was founded in 1848 by Priest and educational visionary, Canon Nathaniel Woodard.
 It is a family of schools - independent and maintained, senior and junior, boarding and day - which all share the founder's vision of a Christian education coupled with a belief in nurturing and enriching each individual.
 Woodard Schools all provide the highest academic standards but set themselves apart by also offering an unrivalled caring and supportive environment, where every pupil is valued and encouraged to give of their very best.

 The Cathedral School has thus established itself as one of the leading schools in Wales, highly respected within the capital city and beyond.
-Cherishing our close relationship with Llandaff Cathedral, our identity as a Woodard School and our core values of ambition, care, thankfulness, opportunity, friendship and achievement, we look to the future with great confidence.
+Cherishing our close relationship with Llandaff Cathedral, our identity as a Woodard School and our core values of achievement, care, opportunity, ambition and leadership, we look to the future with great confidence.